 With this discrepancy with students with LD and reading achievement, the field of special education research has developed evidence-based practices (EBPs) that can have a significant impact on their reading achievement.
 Even with EBPs being identified in the last thirty years, EBPs continue to be a struggle as a common practice in the classroom (Cook & Odom, 2013).
 The struggle of EBPs not being used in the classroom can have a negative impact on reading achievement, to access content material, with students with LD.

 To gain a deeper understanding of this phenomenon, I need to use a theoretical approach that will aid in my investigation of why there is a lack of EBPs being used in a secondary classroom setting to support reading for students with LD.
-Although, constructivism is a viable option to understand this phenomenon, I am confidence that critical constructivism will guide me to the heart of the issue.
+Although, constructivism is a viable option to understand this phenomenon, I am confident that critical constructivism will guide me to the heart of the issue.
 Taylor (1996) describes critical constructivism as a social way of knowing that addresses the socio-cultural context of how knowledge is constructed.
 I believe that critical constructivism can provide a better justification to study my phenomenon.
-Critical constructivism will help me create a better design with the correlation between teachers and students.
+Using a critical constructivist approach will help me create a better design with the correlation between teachers and students.
 Critical constructivism can challenge the notion of power with teachers making the decision not to implement EBPs to support students with LD in the classroom.
 Critical constructivism will allow me to investigate why EBPs for reading comprehension are not being used in the classroom.
 The remainder of this is paper will explore (a) my way of knowing; (b) unpacking the various components that make up critical constructivism and how they relate to learning; and (c) justification on why critical constructivism is the best approach to understand my phenomenon.

-My life experiences have shaped my ontology and epistemology perspective to view life through the lens of constructivism.
+My life experiences have shaped my ontological and epistemological perspectives to view life through the lens of constructivism.
 I define my ontology as constructivism.
 I believe that individuals construct meaning out of their own experiences.
 I resonate with the argument of Piaget’s theory of constructivism.
 He argues that people produce knowledge and form meaning based upon their experiences (Forsnot, 2013).
 My personal belief is individuals react differently in any given situation.
 People react from their own understanding of the world, through experiences past and present.
 In my thinking, it is not feasible to think that there is a traditional way that all people interpret information.
 My life experiences have helped mold this belief.

 In the military and law enforcement, the team concept is drilled in your mind.
 You are taught to function as a single unit that works together to accomplish a goal.
 Nonetheless, you are taught to look within your team to understand their strengths and weaknesses.
 You must have a clear awareness of the people on your team.
 Awareness meaning, “How do they think?
 What limitations do they present?
-What are their mental and physical aptitude, in any terrain, that you might encounter?”
+What is their mental and physical aptitude, in any terrain, that you might encounter?”
 This awareness makes you realize that individuals think, learn, and react differently.
 You can have individuals of the same race, age, have the same amount of training, and they all will react differently in various situations.
 This experience suggests to me that people receive and interpret information differently.